 4. Improved Voltage

 A lower power factor causes a higher current flow for a given load.
 As the line current increases, the voltage drop in the conductor increases, resulting in a lower voltage at the equipment.
-With an improved power factor, the voltage drop in the conductor is reduced, improving the voltage at the equipment.
+With an improved power factor, the voltage drop in the conductor is reduced, improving the voltage of the equipment.

 5. Reduced Power System Losses

 Although the financial return from conductor loss reduction alone is insufficient to justify the installation of capacitors, it is sometimes an attractive additional benefit; especially in older plants with long feeders or in field pumping operations.